KubeRocketCI/docs/docs/operator-guide/auth/configure-keycloak-oidc-eks.md

 :::note
   Lens does not add namespaces of the project automatically, so it is necessary to add them manually, simply go to **Settings** -> **Namespaces** and add the namespaces of a project.
 :::

+## Changing the Lifespan of an Access Token

+By default, the Keycloak token has a lifespan of 5 minutes.
+To modify this duration, please refer to the guidelines outlined in this [document](ui-portal-oidc#changing-the-lifespan-of-an-access-token).

 ## Related Articles